 All these meat-sheep varieties are of the sturdy type and can stand year-round the windy, cold, and wet weather along the North Sea coast.
 If you like high quality sheep meat, try the Saeftinger breed, a sheep from the salt marshes of (Zeelandic) Flanders.

 Lanolin is sheep’s grease.
 No, do not stick your tongues out, because lanolin is marvelous, otherworldly stuff.
-English draper and outfitter Thomas Burberry (1835-1926) developed a woollen fabric suitable as outdoor coats, military gear and explorer’s clothing.
+English draper and outfitter Thomas Burberry (1835-1926) developed a woolen fabric suitable as outdoor coats, military gear and explorer’s clothing.
 If wool is treated with lanolin, a warm, not too heavy and, especially, waterproof cloth is the result.
-Yes, the criteria for a happy hiker.
+Yes, these are criteria for not only a wretched trench soldier but for a happy hiker as well.
 Besides this economic success, lanolin softens and disinfects your skin.
 Already in the ancient world, these qualities were being valued.
-Still today, lanolin is an ingredient in all kinds of cosmetics.
+To this day, lanolin is an ingredient in all kinds of cosmetics.

-If you wonder why sheep are mostly white, it is because the wool can be dyed easier than black or brown.
+If you wonder why sheep are mostly white, it is because white wool can be dyed easier than black or brown.
 The gene for black or brown coat is recessive, however, and therefore you still see an occasional black sheep.
-But basically, black sheep were and are a financial loss in the case of wool production.
+But basically, black sheep were and are a financial loss regarding wool production.
 Hence the expression of being a black sheep (Coulthard 2020).
+Already since ancient times white wool was preferred, as one can read in the book of Genesis 30:25-43.
+How the speckled and spotted animals were selected, and how strength and productivity of sheep was stimulated with laying peeled sticks of various trees in troughs.

 moulting or shearing

 With that many sheep on your path, first of all avoid to start counting them.
-You will be sleepy most of the day and make little progress hiking the Frisia Coast Trail.
+You will be sleepy most of the day and make little progress hiking the trail.
 Moreover, you can expect to find yourself in a situation you see a sheep laying on its back.
+In Dutch language these sheep are called a verwenteld schaap, a ‘revolved sheep’.
 Its skinny legs up in the air.
-This might particularly be the case during the first months of the year, when ewes are pregnant.
+This might particularly be the case during the first two to three months of the year, when ewes are pregnant for several months.

 But it does not stop here.
-Laying on its back is a life-threating and thus stressful situation for a sheep.
+Laying on its back is a life-threatening and thus stressful situation for a sheep.
 The animal might die within an hour even.
 The reason is that its stomach is shut off from the intestine.
 However, the stomach will continue to produce gas which cannot escape, and therefore the stomach swells.
 This causes pressure on the lungs and the sheep can suffocate after a while.
-Furthermore, the animal, once on its back, cannot pee either anymore.
+Furthermore, the animal, once on its back, cannot pee anymore either.
 This too becomes very urgent.
 It can still poop, though.

 So, how to handle the situation?

 - Do not rush at the animal.
-Approach slowly, because you might be mistaken, and the sheep can still get on its feet.
+Approach slowly, because you might be mistaken, and the sheep can still get on its feet by itself, and is only gazing at the stars after using too much grass.
 Ask the sheep “Is everything OK?”
-Any bleating response can be considered as negative.
+Any bleating response can be considered a negative.

 - Stand or kneel at its head-end.
 Grab the sheep by its neck, shoulders or under its armpits, and lift its head and upper back upright.
 Like the sheep is seated on its bottom on a chair.
 Keep it in this position for two or more minutes.
 Its organs can re-adjust, and its blood circulation can get up to speed again.
 Also, the lungs can breathe normal again.
 In the meantime, you can caress its cheeks, because all sheep like that.
 Even when in a hazardous position like this.